St Bonaventure's: Comprehensive

 The school was called a "multilateral" in the tripartite system of education in England, Wales and Northern Ireland in 1960 and became a boys' comprehensive for ages 11–19.
-The change to a comprehensive school was successful according to the Ofsted reports and the position of the school in the annual attainment and achievement tables.
-The school gained Technology College status in 1994 and later it gained Language College status.
-As a 'high attaining school' it was also able to select a third specialism and chose applied learning.
-In the 2012 results St Bonaventure's was the highest performing school in Newham.
-The admissions criteria show that the school has a comprehensive intake, however due to over-subscription, priority is given to year 6 students that are practising Catholics.
+The school gained Technology College status in 1994 and later Language College status.
+As a "high attaining school", it was also able to select a third specialism and chose applied learning.

 Teaching school

 The school was designated as a teaching school in February 2016.
 This means that the school has been judged as high performing and can take a lead role in training the next generation of school teachers, providing school to school support and supporting other teachers with their professional development.

-There are other schools within a St Bonaventure's Teaching School Alliance and these are a range of secondary schools from across the Roman Catholic Diocese of Brentwood, these include;
+The school is part of the Agnus Dei Teaching School Alliance, with St Mary's University, Twickenham is the Higher Education Institute partner.